"Mary, Our Mother, sustain us in moments of darkness, difficultly and apparent defeat."

 Sign up for our FREE Newsletter.
 We'll send them out occasionally.

-God our Father, who by sending into the world the Word of truth and the Spirit of sanctification made known to the human race your wondrous mystery, grant us, we pray, that in professing the true faith, we may acknowledge the Trinity of eternal glory and adore your Unity, powerful in majesty.
+O God, who see how your people faithfully await the feast of the Lord’s Nativity, enable us, we pray, to attain the joys of so great a salvation and to celebrate them always with solemn worship and glad rejoicing.
 Through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, one God, for ever and ever.
 Amen.-Living Liturgy™, 2013

 Monday through Friday: In the Chapel at 6:30 am and 5:15 pm